Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/term1/08-Design Studio 01.03 - Narratives & Storytelling.md

 comments: true
 ---

+!!!
+Note "**Too Long Didn't Read**"

+    In our storytelling class led by Laura Benitez, we explored the nature and power of personal and collective stories.
+We used the making of string figures as a tool for storytelling, representing the in-between space of personal and collective narratives.
+We created personal narratives based on significant figures or objects in our lives, like a special ring from my dad that keeps me connected to my family.
+We then shared stories within our class, using red string to visually connect our narratives.
+This exercise led us to write a collective narrative without using possessive pronouns, creating a unique and shared story of what brought us together.
+While challenging, this exercise provided insight into the concept of a collective narrative.
+---

 ## Narrative & Storytelling - Design Studio Sessions ##

 This class started with an introduction to storytelling from our teacher (and third lead of the MDEF programme), Laura Benitez.